 Expected data types and data re-use: This work package will produce a set of documented molecular standards and a landscape analysis report (Deliverable 3.1), and a handbook detailing best practice for usage of molecular collections (Deliverable 3.2).
-The planned registration system for biodiversity biobanks (Deliverable 3.3) will create a system that facilitates biobanking data integration with the GGBN portal - this will entail the processing of institutional information and biobank sample records.
+The planned data standard (Deliverable 3.3) will develop best practice on how to use the GGBN data standard to provide restriction information in a standardised way with the GGBN portal - this will entail the processing of institutional information and biobank sample records.